UCSD-ECEMAE-148/winter-2025-final-project-team-10/README.md

 on the middle prong of the USB symbol would indicate that it can transmit data.
 Unfortunately, there’s a lot of cheap crap these days that has made this method unreliable.
-So, ensure that you can transmit data by plugging in any other device using a micro usb cable.
+So, ensure that you can transmit data by plugging in any other device using a micro USB cable.
 Even then, some cables can only transmit certain data, so you might be best off just buying a cable to be absolutely sure it works
     - If you are still having trouble connecting, ensure that you have the latest CP210x drivers for the Serial to COM bridge that is used on the lidar.